Explore health content from A to Z.

 Fort Worth, Texas Location 817.922.2880

 Scoliosis surgery is a very serious procedure.
-We spend significant time in pre-operative conversations discussing the risks, the benefit, the possibilities and what our personal experiences have been.
+We spend significant time in pre-operative conversations discussing the risks, the benefits, the possibilities and what our personal experiences have been.

 The Baylor Scoliosis Center is one of the few facilities in the nation equipped to offer spinal reconstructive surgery and revision surgery.
 These complex and delicate operations involve surgically aligning the malformed segments of the spine and fusing them in the correct positions.
 Spine reconstructive procedure has the potential to significantly improve the quality of life for the majority of patients.
 The operation length varies depending on the type and magnitude of spinal deformity, but generally takes longer in the adult population with procedures sometimes taking as long as 6 or 7 hours.